hitem/mediarr/README.md

 ##### Start
-Now you may start the Docker containers.
+To setup you may start the Docker containers.
 ```
 docker-compose up
 ```